stefslon/exportToPPTX/README.md

     * top - top-aligned text (default)
     * middle - align to the middle of the textbox
     * bottom - bottom-aligned text
+* `LineWidth` Width of the textbox's edge line, a single value (in points).
+Edge is not drawn by default.
+Unless either LineWidth or EdgeColor are specified.
+* `EdgeColor` Color of the textbox's edge, a three element vector specifying RGB value.
+Edge is not drawn by default.
+Unless either LineWidth or EdgeColor are specified.

 ```matlab
 exportToPPTX('save',filename)
 ```